 I spend a lot of time in my minivan driving four kids here and there, there and here.
 It’s one of the few places where I can actually think, sometimes.
-These are my thoughts, scribbled on napkins and receipts.
-A monthly look into raising kids and living in Lake County.
+These are my thoughts, scribbled on napkins and receipts—a look into raising kids and living in Lake County.

-Note all opinions belong to me and only me and are not a reflection of those of our advertisers, partners or other writers.
+Note: all opinions belong to me and only me and do not reflect those of our advertisers, partners, or other writers.

 So slow down.

-Stop rushing through life and traffic, in the end we all get where we need to be when we need to be there.
+Stop rushing through life and traffic, in the end, we all get where we need to be when we need to be there.

 Chime in!
-Worst driving you’ve seen in awhile?
+Worst driving you’ve seen in a while?
 Was it you (we won’t tell!)?
 Let’s chat in the comments, we’ll keep it friendly because we are all journeying and learning this parenting thing together.

 Disclosure: Some links in this story are affiliate links.
 Little Lake County will earn a portion of sales made through these links and use it to cover the cost of running the site.
 Thank you for clicking!

 I hear you about dangerous driving.
 BUT, I’ve said it for years, inadequate roads force people to take matters into their own hands.
 It breeds aggressive driving.
 How many times have we sat through MULTIPLE lights waiting for a short green turn arrow only to see someone ahead of us not paying attention and not even in the intersection before the previous car is all the way through it?
 We aren’t angry at the light and the inexcusable intersection (although we should be), we are frustrated because some idiot driver is not moving with a purpose or any regard for the people behind them.
 The onus is put on drivers – slow down, don’t be in a hurry, keep wasting your time and gas in traffic – while nothing is done to fix the REAL problem, the roads.
 How many times do we have to vote on a 53 extension?